Esther Boise Van Deman

-Esther Boise Van Deman (October 1, 1862 – 3 May 1937) was a leading archaeologist of the late 19th and early 20th centuries.
-She developed techniques that allowed her to estimate the building dates of ancient buildings in Rome.
+Esther Boise Van Deman (October 1, 1862 – 3 May 1937) was an American archaeologist who developed techniques that allowed her to estimate the building dates of ancient buildings in Rome.

 Life

 Esther Boise Van Deman was born in South Salem, Ohio, to Joseph Van Deman and his second wife, Martha Millspaugh.
 She was the youngest of six children, including two boys by her father's first marriage.